 Apart from the problem of contention, job schedulers help spread the load on a server and on the network.
 If you are working tight budget constraints, the cheapest way to get top value out of your resources is to spread out non-interactive tasks so they are performed overnight while the users are out of the office.

-Here is our list of the six best Windows job scheduler tools:
+Here is our list of the best Windows job scheduler tools:

 - Activeeon Workflow & Scheduling A cloud-based platform that includes a drag-and-drop workflow assembly system and the ability to launch and track both processes across many different operating systems.

-- Help Systems JAMS Scheduler An on-premises system for scheduling tasks that can be extended by integrations to reach out to other servers and services across a network.
+- Fortra's JAMS Scheduler An on-premises system for scheduling tasks that can be extended by integrations to reach out to other servers and services across a network.
 It installs on Windows Server.

 - Advanced Task Scheduler On-premises software – available in host-only or networked job scheduling capabilities.
 This software runs on Windows and Windows Server.